-After a serious accident or the loss of someone that you rely upon economically, the financial hardships can be overwhelming.
-In even the best case scenario, justice is never immediate.
+After a serious accident or losing someone that you rely upon economically, the financial hardships can be overwhelming.
+In even the best-case scenarios, justice is never immediate.
 I’ve seen people suffer incredible economic losses while they wait for justice, including losing their homes.

 Scholtzhauer v.
 Morton

-The Defendant’s argument is a reasonable one.
+The Defendant’s argument is reasonable.
 A Chapter 7 voluntary bankruptcy petition requires the debtor to list their assets.
 The Plaintiff did not list the personal injury claim.
 If a personal injury lawsuit is not scheduled in the bankruptcy petition, the potential claim or cause of action remains a part of the debtor’s bankruptcy estate.
 This remains true after the bankruptcy matter is closed, which is exactly what happened here.
-So their argument, which is crazy but legally correct, is that the victim does not have a standing to bring her own claim, because she no longer owns the claim.
+So their argument, which is crazy but legally correct, is that the victim does not have the standing to bring her own claim, because she no longer owns the claim.

 Such a mess.
 The Court of Special Appeals agreed that when the court initially granted summary judgment because the Plaintiff did not own her own claim.
-The Court of Special Appeals did not know that the bankruptcy court had ruled on the ground that she reacquired the claim six weeks before.
-The court found that once this was brought to the court’s attention, by way of a motion to alter or amend, the court had an obligation to consider the ruling.
+The Court of Special Appeals did not know that the bankruptcy court had ruled on the grounds that she reacquired the claim six weeks before.
+The court found that once this was brought to the court’s attention, through a motion to alter or amend, the court had an obligation to consider the ruling.